Loading...

 Common measurement equivalents in grams

-Yes, wild celery seeds are naturally gluten-free and vegan.
-They are a plant-based spice suitable for individuals with celiac disease or those following a strict vegan or vegetarian diet.
+Yes, wild celery seeds are naturally gluten-free and safe for those with celiac disease or gluten sensitivity.

 Explore more ingredients in the other category with complete nutrition information.